ParkDyel/practice/README.md

 ## Code
 {
-  '00' : 'Err:just mistake about manage GitHub with GitKraken',
+  '00' : 'Err:just mistake about manage GitHub with GUI Tools', '10' : 'We have added a new field.'
+  '11' : 'We have added a new item.'
+  '12' : 'We have added a new files.'
+  '20' : 'Modified throughout the field.'
+  '21' : 'Modified throughout the item.'
+  '22' : 'Modified throughout the files.'
+  '98' : 'Update:readme.md'
   '99' : 'Update:just Push'
 }